Hurobaki/Docker-Traefik/README.md

 ```
 You will be prompted to fill a domain name.
 This domain will be used to access your Traefik dashboard from your browser

-It's done your Traefik reverse-proxy is working
+It's done your Traefik reverse-proxy is working.
+You can add docker containers to Traefik

 ## Warnings